Five Ways To Find Your First Off-Market Apartment Deal

 2. Cold Calling

-Rather than sending direct mailers to your list of distressed apartment owners and waiting for the phone to ring, call the owner directly (or follow the unique approach of this apartment investor and cold-text the owner instead!)
+Part of learning how to find off-market deals is becoming proactive.
+Rather than sending direct mailers to your list of distressed apartment owners and waiting for the phone to ring, call the owner directly (or follow the unique approach of this apartment investor and cold-text the owner instead!).

 With cold calling, compared to direct mail, you’ll have more control over the number of conversations with owners.
 It is also less expensive, as you are avoiding the costs of letters, envelopes, and stamps.